merlinscholz/scholz.ruhr/content/blog/embracing-the-ev/index.md

 Have you had any experience, good or bad, with moving to a smaller, more local hosting provider?
 If so, tell me in the replies to this post:

 <iframe src="https://toot.kif.rocks/@ruhrscholz/112983462540568791/embed" class="mastodon-embed" style="max-width: 100%; border: 0" width="400" allowfullscreen="allowfullscreen"></iframe><script src="https://toot.kif.rocks/embed.js" async="async"></script>

+PS: I forgot an e.V.
+I'm using for a long time: The [Förderverein der KIF e.V.](https://wiki.kif.rocks/wiki/Verein:Hauptseite) that I use for my Mastodon and Matrix accounts on [kif.rocks](http://kif.rocks).
+I guess past me was on the right track all those years ago.